virginiaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • An order from a juvenile court may be required.

-• The intending marriage must not be under duress.
+• The intended marriage must not be under duress.

 • Marriage licenses are typically valid for 60 days after issuance, and the marriage ceremony must occur within this timeframe.

-Marriage registers are official records at the County or City level, they contain details of marriage within a specific jurisdiction.
+Marriage registers are official records at the County or City level; they contain details of marriages within a specific jurisdiction.
 In Virginia, marriage registers provide historical records of marriages within the state.
-Marriage records can be used for legal and genealogical purposes.
-Access to Virginia marriage records is through the local county Clerk's office or the Vital Records Office of the Virginia Department of Health.
+The relevant authorities record marriage information in writing for each marriage event, ensuring that the event's details are officially documented and can be referenced for legal and genealogical purposes.
+Virginia marriage records are accessible through the local county Clerk’s office or the Vital Records Office of the Virginia Department of Health.

 Are Virginia Marriage Records Public?